smintio/CLAPI-C-Picturepark-Integration/README.md

 The actual mapping is being done in [SyncJobImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Jobs/Impl/SyncJobImpl.cs).

-*Downloading and storing the raw binary files*
+*Downloading and storing the binaries*

-The download of the raw binary file(s) israthery easy.
-Once you got the license purchase transaction metadata downloaded, you can use the `GetRawDownloadLicensePurchaseTransactionUrlsAsync` to get the download URsL from where you can easily download all raw binary files that belong to the asset (implemented in [SmintIoApiClientProviderImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Providers/Impl/SmintIoApiClientProviderImpl.cs)).
+The download of the binaries is rathery easy.
+Once you got the license purchase transaction metadata downloaded, you can use the `GetLicensePurchaseTransactionBinariesForSyncAsync` to get the binaries that belong to the asset (implemented in [SmintIoApiClientProviderImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Providers/Impl/SmintIoApiClientProviderImpl.cs)).

-**Warning:** Please note that the download URLs are secured and will only stay valid for up to one hour.
+**Warning:** Please note that all binary download URLs are secured and will only stay valid for up to one hour.
 The download must start within that time interval to succeed.

-**Warning:** Please note that you may receive more than one binary asset in the response (especially if `content_type` is set to `compound` which designates a compound (or multi-part) asset.
-The raw download URLs you receive contain a `file_uuid` field which is unique *in the license purchase transaction context*.
-The `file_uuid` helps you to differentiate the binary assets within the license purchase transaction context.
+**Warning:** Please note that you may receive more than one binary in the response.
+The binaries you receive contain a `uuid` field which is unique *in the license purchase transaction context*.
+The `uuid` helps you to differentiate the binaries within the license purchase transaction context.

 **Warning:** Please note that we do not only support images, but also (*large*) videos, templates, texts and a lot of other file types.
 Be prepared to handle those!

-**Recommendation:** The raw binary files are stored on our systems with no user-friendly name.
-Please use the `recommended_file_name` that is being provided in the raw download URL object to store the files on your side.
+**Recommendation:** The binaries are stored on our systems with no user-friendly name.
+Please use the `recommended_file_name` that is being provided in the binary metadata object to store the files on your side.

 *Exponential backoff*